LL.B. (Hons) in Law

 Learn more

-This module introduces learners to key ethical and legal concepts underpinning a specialised examination of medical law.
+The Law and Ethics in Healthcare module introduces learners to key ethical and legal concepts underpinning a specialised examination of global healthcare.
 Learners analyse and reflect upon the impact of legislation and case law, including the effectiveness of informed consent in the role of medical decision-making.
-Learners are also enabled to analyse a range of issues within their legal, ethical and constitutional law context, including human reproduction, termination of pregnancy and end of life decisions.
-The module also seeks to develop within the learner an appreciation of the ethical dimension to healthcare decision making, including the role of the State and professional bodies as we all as an awareness of the dissonance between theory and practice.
+Learners are also enabled to analyse a range of issues within their legal, ethical and Constitutional Law context, including human reproduction, termination of pregnancy and end of life decision-making.
+The Module also seeks to develop within the learner an appreciation of the ethical dimension to healthcare decision making, including the role of the State and professional bodies as we all as an awareness of the dissonance between theory and practice.
+An introduction to the Principles of Bioethics and role of autonomy in healthcare will also be incorporated.
 Finally, learners develop key technical skills relating to research and communication and are enabled to discuss and apply their knowledge to hypothetical, factual scenarios.

 Stage Three - Mandatory Modules